Table of Contents:

 Cesar el cocinero has as always raced ahead of us so by the time we pass the small laguna we see him up ahead in a meadow with the lunch spread all ready for us.
 All I can say is if you have Cesar as your camp cook you just know that you will eat well-

-Eventually we walked pass the camping area at Paria but did not camp there; instead, we camped just a bit further down the valley
+Eventually, we walked past the camping area at Paria but did not camp there; instead, we camped just a bit further down the valley

 The vegetation was becoming more and more lush as we lost altitude; soon we were walking through stands of quenua-